arsenanai/task-management-back/README.md

 6\.
 API Testing with Postman
 ----------------------------

-A Postman collection is included in the root of the project (`Task-Management-API.postman_collection.json`) to make manual API testing easier.
+A Postman collection is included in the root of the project (`Yii2 Task Management API.postman_collection.json`) to make manual API testing easier.

 ### 1\.
 Import the Collection

-Import the `Task-Management-API.postman_collection.json` file into your Postman client.
+Import the `Yii2 Task Management API.postman_collection.json` file into your Postman client.
 The collection is pre-configured with all the necessary API endpoints.

 ### 2\.
 Default Users